SaladTechnologies/salad-recipes/README.md

 ## Repository Structure

 > The `src/` directory should be considered deprecated.
-The contents of `recipes/` are now the primary source of truth for recipes.
+The contents of `recipes/` are now the primary source of truth for recipes, but the `src/` directory remains for backwards compatibility with existing scripts and workflows.
+> The `benchmark/` directory should be considered deprecated.
+The important bits of it have been moved to `scripts/`, but the directory remains for backwards compatibility with existing scripts and workflows.

 ### Recipes